KaotoIO/kaoto.io/content/docs/add-custom-view.md

 - `name`: The name of your application.
 This cannot conflict with another Step Extension `name` in the catalog.
 By default we are using the following
-convention: `step-extension-$kameletname`.
-For example: `step-extension-ocgapi-features-action`.
+convention: `stepextension$kameletname`.
+For example: `stepextensionocgapifeaturesaction`.
+The name can't have dashes.
 - `filename`: This is the name of your remote entry file, which is usually `remoteEntry.js`.
 - `exposes`: The files this application will expose to Kaoto.
 Typically,